tfsec/tfsec.github.io/_docs/aws/AWS085.md

 ---
-title: aws-config-aggregate-all-regions - Config configuration aggregator should be using all regions for source
+title: Config configuration aggregator should be using all regions for source
+shortcode: aws-config-aggregate-all-regions
+legacy: AWS085
 summary: Config configuration aggregator should be using all regions for source
 resources: [aws_config_configuration_aggregator]
-permalink: /docs/aws/aws-config-aggregate-all-regions/
+permalink: /docs/aws/config/aggregate-all-regions/
+redirect_from:
+  - /docs/aws/AWS085/
 ---

 ### Explanation